JSON Library

 var src = json{ "name": "Test", "salary": 1000, "speciality": null }; var converted = src.Employee; // or var converted = Employee(src);

-To convert back, we can of course just call converted.toJson
+To convert back, we can of course just call converted.toJson.

 It is worth noting that the deserialization will only allow members that have explicit default

 values set to be missing from the JSON.
-For example, salary
+For example, salary is allowed to be missing, while

-is not allowed to, even though it is a maybe type.
+speciality is not allowed to, even though it is a maybe type.

 Finally, even though it is not illustrated above, the serialization library supports serializing and

-deserializing other types that have an appropriate constructor and a toJson
+deserializing other types that have an appropriate constructor and a toJson function.
+It also

 supports arrays, maps with string keys, and maybe types natively.
 Inheritance is also supported, but